eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Passkeys.
 This is done as follows:

- 1. The browser presents a QR code that includes information about the tunnel endpoint and keys that will be used for establishing a secure channel over this tunnel.
+ 1. The browser presents a QR code that includes information about the tunnel endpoint, as well as keys that will be used for establishing a secure channel over this tunnel.
- 2. The user scans the QR code using the camera on the User device.
+ 2. The User scans the QR code using the camera on the User device.
  3. The User device emits a BLE advertisement, which is received by the browser.
  The advertisement includes, in an encrypted form, information required for establishing the secure tunnel.
 This advertisement is used as a proximity